duckyngo/duckyngo.github.io/content/posts/2024-04-homelab-1-getting-started/index.md

 ---
 slug: homelab-the-birth-of-my-homelab
-title: "Homelab: The Birth of My Homelab"
+title: "The Birth of My Homelab"

 date: 2024-04-01

 tags:

-  - homelab
+  - Homelab

 ---

-#### My Homelab Journey: Why I Built a Homelab
+#### Why I Built a Homelab

 It all started with a simple realization: cloud services like AWS are fantastic but costly, especially when stability isn’t a top priority for my work.
 As someone who loves experimenting with servers and infrastructure, I stumbled upon the concept of **homelabs** while exploring alternatives.
 A homelab is essentially your personal server setup at home, and for me, it was a perfect playground to learn, create, and save costs.